MrMicrowaveOven/AlgorithmsCurriculum/negotiating/email-negotiations.md

 > be in a better position to cut those conversations short and start on
 > [the date] as you request.
 Let me know.

+## If they give you a verbal offer

+ If a verbal offer is made, a response could be, “I’m very excited about the opportunity to work for you and this organization.
+Since this is such a significant decision for both of us, I’d be more comfortable if the offer was formalized in writing and I could look it over.”

+ If you didn't manage to say this, you can consider writing them a followup email where you reiterate the details of the offer and thank them for the offer they've made.
+This puts at least parts of the offer down in writing.

 ## If the offer is low